awaisiqbalshah/awaisiqbalshah/README.md

 🎯 **Data Analyst | Dashboard Designer | Researcher**

 🔍 Passionate about transforming raw data into **interactive dashboards and meaningful insights** to drive decision-making.
-With expertise in **Excel, Stata, SPSS, SQL, and Power BI**, I specialize in **data visualization, statistical modeling, and performance analysis**.
+With expertise in **Excel, Stata, SPSS, SQL, and Power BI**, I specialize in **data cleaning, data visualization, statistical modeling, and performance analysis**.

 ---